-In accordance with CMS requirements, Commonw ealth Care Alliance requires a prescription for all DME and medical supply orders.
+In accordance with CMS requirements, Commonwealth Care Alliance requires a prescription for all DME and medical supply orders.
 Prescriptions become an important source of supporting documentation if a provider is asked to submit records for a claims audit or other necessary reviews.
-Examples of when a prescription is required includes, but not limited to, disposable items, purchases, rentals, order changes, replacement items, or when the supplying provider changes.
+Examples of when a prescription is required include, but are not limited to, disposable items, purchases, rentals, order changes, replacement items, or when the supplying provider changes.